-On Thursdays and Fridays, the children will take part in PE lessons in the school hall or on the playground.
+On Fridays, the children will take part in PE lessons on the playground.
 This may take the form of dance, games or gymnastics.
-Children are encouraged to get dressed and undressed for PE independently.
+Children need to come to school on a Friday in their PE kit.
 If your child has pierced ears then please make sure that earrings are removed on PE days.
 It really is important to name all items of your child’s PE kit, including pumps.
-Please ensure that your child has a full PE kit in a bag kept on their peg.

 Reading at home: